Production Order refers to an order issued by a company to produce a specific quantity of a product at a specific time frame.

 Creating Production Order

 There are two ways you can create a Production Order:

 1) From the Production Order index page, click on 'New Production Order'.
 From the drop-down, select the finished variant.

 2) From the Bill of Materials page, click on 'Create Production Order'.

 After this, QuickBooks Commerce will load the previously created Bill of Materials for the variant.

 Add the quantity you want to produce and set the due date on your Production Order.
 The quantity of the components will be calculated depending on the number of units you wish to produce.
 Set the location, assignee, and add a reference number to your Production Order under the Default Order Information.

-For instance, if a group of assembly workers commits 3 days (8 working hours daily) to complete production of one rollerblade, then input the total man-hours incurred in the QTY box. i.e. (8 × 3 = 24).
+For instance, if a group of assembly workers commits 3 days (8 working hours daily) to complete the production of one rollerblade, then input the total man-hours incurred in the QTY box. i.e. (8 × 3 = 24).

 Check all the information on your Production Order, and if all the details have been added, click on 'Finalize Order'.
 Finalizing your Production Order will commit the component stock for production.

 A Production Order can be canceled if it is in Draft or Finalized status.
 This means that you will not go through with the production.
 Once the Production Order is canceled, you will no longer be able to revert it.
 If you wish to reactivate a canceled Production Order, you will have to clone it.
 All committed stock on a canceled Production Order will be returned to your inventory as Available stock.